unclecheese/silverstripe-green/docs/en/index.md

 Alernatively, if you want to be able to edit the content in the CMS, you can omit this file.

+### Auto-populating content

+Green can parse your `index.ss` template for variables and auto-create content using a task:

+`$ framework/sake dev/tasks/GreenTemplateParserTask module=my-design-module`

+This task looks at both variables and blocks defined in your template, converts them into the appropriate structure in JSON or YAML, and assigns placeholder content to them.

+This feature is also available when editing YAML in the CMS.
+Just click (Load from template) above the code editor, and it will populate the editor automatically.

 ## Insert the page type into the site tree

 In the CMS, create a new page of type `MyGreenPageType` (or whatever you called it).
 Click on the *Content & Design* tab.